Embird Embroidery Software

 Core from Library Glyph

-All pre-digitized library core glyphs (type #2) allow mirroring of the sprouts which grow from them.
-Other core types do not allow mirroring regardless of their shape.
+All pre-digitized library core glyphs (type #2) allow mirroring of the sprouts that grow from them.
+Other core types do not allow mirroring, regardless of their shape.

 3. Core from Hole Contours